-School Focused Youth Service (SFYS) is available to support students from year 5 to 12 who are attending school but are showing signs of disengaging.
+School Focused Youth Service (SFYS) is available to support students from year 5 to 12 who are attending school but vulnerable to or showing signs of disengaging from school.

 The service is available to students across government, Catholic and independent schools.

 If you are interested in accessing the service you can contact either: